maltehedderich/blog/docs/posts/tabular_q_learning.md

 exploration_decay_rate = 0.001 # Exponential decay rate for the exploration rate
 ```

-Next, we define the Q-Learning algorithm.
+Next, we implement the Q-Learning algorithm.

 ```python
 # Q-Learning algorithm